bitcoin-sv/bsv-components-library/doc/README.md

 **Use *JCL-Base* if you need to:**

  * Use/manipulate information about *Transactions*, *Blocks* etc.
- * Serialize information about Transactions or blocks, so it can be firther stored.
+ * Serialize information about Transactions, Inputs/Outputs or Blocks, so it can be further stored.

-## How to import *JCL-Base**
+## How to import *JCL-Base*

-*JCL-Base* is stored as a *JAR* file in *Nexus*, which is a *Maven* artifact repository installed in a on-premises *nChain* server.

-Bfore moving forward you must request credentials for that Server.

-> Reach out for *Peter foster* to request credentials for the Nexus Server.

 ### in a *Gradle* project